 Eveline Widmer-Schlumpf was born on 16 March 1956 and grew up in Felsberg with her two sisters.

 After legal studies in Zurich, in 1981 she returned to her native Canton of Graubünden where she was admitted to the bar, practicing as a lawyer and notary public.
 She obtained a doctorate from the University of Zurich in 1990.
 During this period, she was married and had three children.
-She became a grandmother in November 2011.
+In November 2011, she became a grandmother for the first time.

 Eveline Widmer-Schlumpf worked as a self-employed lawyer and notary public from 1987 to 1998.
 She was elected to the district court of Trin in 1985, and presided from 1991 to 1997.
 As a member of the Graubünden Cantonal Parliament from 1994 to 1998, she worked on several committees.
 On 15 March 1998, she was elected to the cantonal government.
 She headed the Cantonal Finance and Communes Department from 1 January 1999 to 31 December 2007.
 During this time, she was twice elected as President of the Graubünden Cantonal Council (in 2001 and 2005).